Salt, Ash, and Bone

 Calumn shrugged.
 He joined them, taper smoking, stood beside Petro.
 For a moment, they simply stood.
 A chill, dry breeze rattled the pines, shook a rain of brown needles from on high.
 They scattered over the pale man, lodged around the holy charm on his dark-stained chest.

-"Avetha," began Petro.
-"We commend to you this soul.
+“Aveta,” began Petro.
+“We commend to you a soul.
 Not because he knew you, but because he was a companion along our violent way.
-We will remember him for his skill and his selflessness.
-Deliver him unto grace, that he may know gentler times."
+We will remember him for his skill and his humor.
+Deliver him Paradise, that he may know gentler times.”
 He produced a pouch, took a pinch of grey salt from within, and tossed it on the dead man.
-Grains stuck to the wreck of his eye.
+Grains fell over his cheeks, over the wreck of his eye.
 Petro passed the pouch the the woman.

-"Goodbye, friend," she said, in broken Firlish.
-"Go well.
-We will join you in the end," she said, sniffing.
+“Goodbye, amigo,” she said, in broken Firlish.
+“Go well.
+We will join you in the end,” she said, sniffing.
 Salt glittered as it fell.
 She passed away the pouch.

 Callumn took it, hesitantly.
 “Ay…” Petro nodded at him.